 Thermoplastic Polyurethane or TPU is referred to as the bridge between rubbers and plastics.
 The material appears rubber-like, which means it can be extremely flexible, durable and smooth to the touch.
-All these properties and compound versatility makes TPU widely used in many industries for coatings, components and customer goods.
+All these properties and compound versatility make TPU widely used in many industries for coatings, components and consumer goods.
 It is often used for 3D printing.Order in TPU

 |Tensile Strength||5076 psi *|

 * Value for General Purpose TPU Resin (Shore 70A)

 TPU material is a group of thermoplastic elastomers with good elasticity and resistance to stresses like abrasion and oil lubricants.
 Its structure consists of soft and hard segments linked together in the chain.

 The number and character of these segments can vary, resulting in a different material hardness of TPU from soft (Shore 30A) to very hard (Shore 100A), so the material is used both as soft engineering plastic and tough rubber.